KL-Rohit is our T20 opening combination; Ashwin not in scheme of things till Washy performing: Kohli

-AHMEDABAD: India captain Virat Kohli on Thursday said that Rohit Sharma and KL Rahul will be the team’s opening combination in T20 cricket going ahead as it geared up for a five-match series against England starting here on Friday.
+India captain Virat Kohli today said that Rohit Sharma and KL Rahul will be the team’s opening combination in T20 cricket going ahead as it geared up for a five-match series against England starting here tomorrow.

 Kohli also made it clear that Ravichandran Ashwin will not be in the white ball scheme of things till Washington Sundar is performing.